 With this unique capability, GIS reveals deeper insights into data, such as patterns, relationships, and situations—helping users make smarter decisions.

-In layman's terms, GIS is a way to visually represent data on a map or aerial photo.
-Then you can filter that data to produce a type of visual report." - ESRI
+In layperson's terms, GIS is a way to represent data on a map or aerial photo visually.
+Then you can filter that data to produce a visual report." - ESRI.

 Photo credit: ESRI

 - Mapping high crime areas for city planners and police forces

 - Visualizing rainfall and watershed information